Semisimple characters for inner froms I: GL_n(D): Endo-classes for GL

 \subsection{Generalization of transfer}

 The idea of transfer is the following.
 Let us illustrate this roughly for the simple case: Say~$\Delta$ is a simple stratum with defining sequence~$(\Delta(j))_j$.
 A character~$\theta\in\C(\Delta)$ is constructed inductively using the characters~$\psi_{\beta(j)}$, determinants and characters~$\chi_j$ on~$E(j)^\times$.
-Now, given another semisimple stratum~$\Delta'$ of the same group level as~$\Delta$ such that~$\beta'$ has the same minimal polynomial as~$\beta$ one just takes the same data~$\chi_j$ to construct a character~$\theta'$.
+Now, given another simple stratum~$\Delta'$ of the same group level as~$\Delta$ such that~$\beta'$ has the same minimal polynomial as~$\beta$ one just takes the same data~$\chi_j$ to construct a character~$\theta'$.
 This~$\theta'$ is called the transfer of~$\theta$ from~$\Delta$ to~$\Delta'$.
-This idea does defines a bijection between~$\C(\Delta)$ and~$\C(\Delta')$.
+This idea defines a bijection between~$\C(\Delta)$ and~$\C(\Delta')$.
 This construction does not need a fixed ambient vector space for both strata.
 And in this section we are going to generalize it to semisimple strata in a rigorous way.

-\begin{definition} Two semisimple~$\Delta$ and~$\Delta'$ (possibly on different vector spaces) which have the same group level and the same degree are called endo-equivalent if there is a bijection~$\zeta$ from~$I$ to~$I'$ such that~$\Delta_i\oplus\Delta'_{\zeta(i)}$ is equivalent to a simple stratum. \end{definition}
+\begin{definition} Two semisimple strata~$\Delta$ and~$\Delta'$ (possibly on different vector spaces and possibly over different skew-fields) which have the same group level and the same degree are called endo-equivalent if there is a bijection~$\zeta$ from~$I$ to~$I'$ such that, for all~$i\in\I$, the direct sum~$\Res_F(\Delta_i)\oplus\Res_F(\Delta'_{\zeta(i)})$ is equivalent to a simple stratum. \end{definition}

 \begin{proposition} \begin{enumerate} \item If~$\Delta$ and~$\Delta'$ are endo-equivalent then the map~$\zeta$ from Definition~\ref{defEndoEquivalentStrata} is uniquely determined, i.e. there is no other map ~$\zeta'$ from~$I$ to~$I'$ such that~$\Res_F(\Delta_i)\oplus\Res_F(\Delta'_{\zeta'(i)})$ is equivalent to a simple stratum, for all indexes~$i\in I$. \item On semisimple strata endo-equivalence is an equivalence relation. \end{enumerate} \end{proposition}